anbox-cloud/discourse-docs/howto/monitor/monitor-status.md

 This example implementation provides a starting point for a monitoring stack that can be used to monitor the status of your Anbox Cloud cluster using [Nagios](https://www.nagios.org/), a tool that is widely used for monitoring networks, servers and applications.
 Using the Nagios Remote Plugin Executor (NRPE) on each node, it can monitor your cluster with machine-level detail.

 [note type="information" status="Important"]This reference implementation is provided for demonstration purposes only.
-It does not cover all aspects that you should consider for a production-level solution (for example, high availability).[/note]
+It does not cover all aspects that you should consider for a production-level solution (for example, high availability).
+It cannot be used with the Anbox Cloud Appliance.[/note]

 In this setup, Anbox Cloud integrates with Nagios and allows you to monitor the status of its services to be alerted when something goes wrong.